ViperMiniQ/qgis-layer-tree-tools/README.md

 .snp files can be shared among other instances of QGIS or other PCs (supported from QGIS 3.0 version).
 As the snapshot stores an absolute path, there is no option to 'search for' or 'recover' the new filepath.
 If a load fails on some of the layers, a window containing name, type and datasource will display information of the layers that have failed to load.

-&nbsp;
-Snapshot does not contain other QGIS layer properties, such as symbology and visibility.
+As of ver 1.1, snapshots include symbology and visibility information.
 &nbsp;
 ### CREATING SNAPSHOT
 &nbsp;